Business Intelligence (BI)

 - Herschel, R.T. and Jones, N.E.
 (2005) Knowledge Management and Business Intelligence: The Importance of Integration.
 Journal of Knowledge Management, Vol. 9(4), pp. 45-55.

-* The Business Intelligence (BI) further reading section is for members only.
-Please log in or subscribe to view the further reading of Business Intelligence (BI).
+* The further reading section is for premium members only.
+Please contact us about accessing the further reading.